ngenehub/deepltk_fpga_examples/README.md

-# deepltk_fpga_examples
+# DeepLTK FPGA Add-On Examples
-Set of examples for DeepLTK FPGA Add-On
+This repository contains list of examples based on DeepLTK FPGA Add-On.